summernote/summernote.github.io/00-getting-started.md

 Get the latest Summernote LESS and Javascript source code by downloading it directly from GitHub.
 [Download]({{ site.repository }}/archive/master.zip)

-### Clone or fork via Github
+### Clone or Fork via Github
-Visit us on GitHub to clone or fork the summernote project.
+Visit us on GitHub to clone or fork the Summernote project.
 [project]({{ site.repository }})

 ## Installation